-Online safety is vitally important for children in this day and age.
-A good place to start is for Parents and Carers to have a conversation with children.
+Online safety is vitally important for children.
+A good place to start is for parents and carers to have a conversation with children.
 On this page, you will find some information about online safety, links to useful websites as well as advice for speaking with your child about online safety.

 What parents need to know to help keep children safe wherever and whenever they go online.

 Talk about how they can stay safe on social networks.

 Talk about online privacy, and being Share Aware.
 Explain that online behaviour – including sharing personal information – should mirror behaviour in person.